opensearch-project/documentation-website/_aggregations/bucket/children.md

 For example, if you have a parent-child relationship between authors, posts, and comments, you can analyze the relationships between the different data types (`authors`, `posts`, and `comments`) in a single query.

 The `authors` aggregation groups the documents by the `author.keyword` field.
+This allows you to see the number of documents associates with each author.

-In each author group, a `children` aggregation looks at the associated posts.
-In the `posts` aggregation, another `children` aggregation looks at the comments associated with each post.
+In each author group, the `children` aggregation retrieves the associated posts.
+This gives you a breakdown of the posts written by each author.

+In the `posts` aggregation, another `children` aggregation fetches the comments associated with each post.
+This provides you a way to see the comments for each individual post.

 In the `comments` aggregation, the `value_count` aggregation counts the number of comments on each post.
+This allows you to gauge the engagement level for each post by seeing the number of comments it has received.

 #### Example index